r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 which may be added to the package `src/Makevars.ucrt` (`src/Makevars.win`) for package tiff.
-One still has to figure out that the pkg-config package name is `libtiff-4` (the MXE package is `tiff`, the Rtool4 package is `libtiff`).
+One still has to figure out that the pkg-config package name is `libtiff-4` (the MXE package is `tiff`, the Rtool4 package is `libtiff`), so this would not allow a completely automatic computation on its own.

-Unfortunately, `pkg-config` does not always provide a working linking order.
+Worse still, `pkg-config` does not always provide a working linking order.
 For example, for `opencv`, at the time of this writing (running on Linux),

 ```